-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Louisiana Department of Health and Hospitals, Office of Public Health - Drinking Water State Revolving Loan Fund, an enterprise fund of the state of Louisiana, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the fund's basic financial statements, and have issued our report dated March 20, 2014.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Louisiana Department of Health and Hospitals, Office of Public Health - Drinking Water State Revolving Loan Fund, an enterprise fund of the state of Louisiana, as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the fund's basic financial statements, and have issued our report dated May 4, 2015.
+Our report was modified to include an emphasis of matter paragraph regarding financial statement comparability.